Minard-NG/Tic-Tac/README.md

 }
 ```

-Engaging sound effects where added to the project using the html audio element. utilizing the htmlmedia api which provides play(), pause(), vloume, loop etc functionalities.
+Engaging sound effects where added to the project using the html audio element; utilizing the htmlmedia api which provides play(), pause(), vloume, loop etc functionalities.

  The mobile first approach, was utilized while developing this project; where I build for smaller devices and implement media queries to enhance the layout/features for larger devices.
 I found it very helpful.